 Can You Place a Child for Adoption at 3 Months?
+[Yes - Here's How]

-What You Need to Know About the Adoption Process
+What You Need to Know About the Adoption Process for 3-Month-Olds

-It’s never easy to choose adoption for your baby.
-But if you’re wondering, “Can you give your kids up for adoption at 3 months old?” you likely have many concerns about the process, and you may feel like it is too late for you to choose adoption.
+If you’re wondering, “Can you give your kids up for adoption at 3 months old?” you likely have many concerns about the process, and you may feel like it is too late for you to choose adoption.

 The most important thing to remember is that it’s never too late to choose adoption.
-American Adoptions has plenty of experience helping women at every stage of their pregnancy and even after their babies have been born.
+American Adoptions has plenty of experience helping women at every stage of their pregnancy, and even after their babies have been born.
 So, even at 3 months old, you shouldn’t feel deterred from choosing adoption.

 Why Adoption isn’t “Giving Up”